astropy/astroquery/docs/sdss/sdss.rst

-Note that in SDSS, image downloads retrieve the entire plate, so further processing will be required to excise an image centered around the point of interest (i.e. the object(s) returned by `SDSS.query_region`).
+Note that in SDSS, image downloads retrieve the entire plate, so further processing will be required to excise an image centered around the point of interest (i.e. the object(s) returned by `~astroquery.sdss.SDSSClass.query_region`).

 Spectral templates
 ==================
 It is also possible to download spectral templates from SDSS.
 To see what is available, do

 .. code-block:: python

     >>> from astroquery.sdss import SDSS
     >>> print SDSS.AVAILABLE_TEMPLATES

 Then, to download your favorite template, do something like

 .. code-block:: python